gksdusql94/CSCI-760-AI-Final-Project/README.md

 ## Result
-Developed ML model using transformer architectures to predict DNA CRISPR Prime Editing efficiency. o	Applied one-hot encoding and embedding layers to efficiently capture key biological sequence features like GC content and melting points for better DNA/RNA structure representation. o	Used Optuna for Bayesian optimization, tuning batch size, learning rate, and node counts.
-Despite memory limits, achieved MSE losses of 5.3 and 6.2, showing room for further improvement. o	Led evaluation and visualization, using metrics such as sensitivity, precision, F1-score, and AUC-ROC, and developed clear visualizations to represent the model’s performance
+Developed ML model using transformer architectures to predict DNA CRISPR Prime Editing efficiency.

+-	Applied one-hot encoding and embedding layers to efficiently capture key biological sequence features like GC content and melting points for better DNA/RNA structure representation.
+-	Used Optuna for Bayesian optimization, tuning batch size, learning rate, and node counts.
+Despite memory limits, achieved MSE losses of 5.3 and 6.2, showing room for further improvement.
+-	Led evaluation and visualization, using metrics such as sensitivity, precision, F1-score, and AUC-ROC, and developed clear visualizations to represent the model’s performance